 Our goal is to train "select" men and women to be the best in the electrical trade.
 Regrettably, we are limited in the number we can accept each year.
 We seek to select the best candidates and help train them to become complete craft workers.
 Complete craft workers will demonstrate proper skills, knowledge, a positive attitude, and excellent work ethics.

 While job skills are learned and acquired on the job, some limited hands-on training takes place in the classroom to help the apprentice develop a better understanding of theories associated with the trade.
-Classroom training consists of 5 years (minimum of 200 hours each year) of study.
-Classes are normally conducted September to June and typically meet two nights a week form 6:30 to 9:30 PM.
+Classroom training consists of 4 years (a minimum of 200 hours each year) of study.
+Classes are conducted are year-round and meet two nights a week form 6:30 to 9:30 PM.
 Apprentices are NOT paid to attend class.

 Upon satisfactory completion of a year of school, passing written and hands-on certification exams, and having worked the minimum number of hours showing satisfactory progress, the apprentice is advanced to the next higher level of pay.